How Oprivia works

 Platform architecture

-One architecture across modules
+One architecture across all modules

 The platform keeps the operating logic intact: which data belongs to which stay, who may see which information, which action was triggered and how the processing status has changed.